2 February 2018

 The establishment of our journal, the Africa Journal of Management (AJOM) is a major vehicle for us to create an impact: academic and human.
 It can help us contribute to the flourishing of African societies by providing as means to disseminate knowledge that influence scholarship and practice of management.
 Another vehicle is partnerships with other organizations particularly those with similar visions.
 We have already established a formal relationship with the Academy of Management (AOM) through our affiliation in 2016.
 That affiliation affords us the opportunity to organize mini-conference activities during the AOM annual meetings for our members in the diaspora particularly those in Europe and America.
 In the 2018 AOM annual meeting in Chicago, we will have our own professional development workshops (PDWs).
 I encourage you all to try to benefit from those workshops.
 We shall work on future partnerships that will enhance our mission of ADVANCING MANAGEMENT SCHOLARSHIP AND PRACTICE IN AFRICA.
 As the newest or youngest academy in AOM, we can learn from other more established ones.

 Let me conclude by thanking the School of Commerce, College of Economics and Business, Addis Ababa University, Ethiopia for the wonderful 4th Biennial conference.
 I also express my profound appreciation for the work of the Program Committee of AFAM headed by the conference co-chairs, Judy Muthuri and Constant Beugré.
-Along with the local organising committee co-chaired by Abeba Beyene Mengistu and Amanuel Tekleab, they provided us a great conference experience.
+Along with the local organizing committee co-chaired by Abeba Beyene Mengistu and Amanuel Tekleab, they provided us a great conference experience.
 We had PDWs, symposia, and paper sessions.
 For the first time, we had a poster session which was patronized well.
 It marked an improvement in our academy.
 The All-Academy session was also well attended.
 In addition to the formal sessions, we had a pre-conference doctoral and junior faculty consortium as well as sessions by the Academy of Management Journal Editors and Academy of Management Discoveries.
 The goals of the Editors In-Chief, Prof. Jason Shaw (AMJ) and Prof. Peter Bamberger (AMD) align with our goal of contributing to the scholarly conversation.
 Lastly, we had interesting experiential visits to the Commodities Exchange of Addis Ababa, national-renown entrepreneur who has coffee and shoe businesses.
 A highlight of the conference was our visit to the Africa Union which has its headquarters in Addis Ababa.
 Our opening and closing ceremonies had a mix of cultural entertainment and formal activities.
 Our keynote address at the opening ceremony which was delivered by Dr. Beatrice Khamati Njenga, Head, Education Division, Department of Human Resources, Science and Technology, African Union Commission was excellent.
 You can read more on it in the future issue of AJOM.
 Lastly, we had the inauguration of the new leadership.
 Thank you again for deeming the new leadership team worthy to move African management scholarship forward.
 Those who were at the Conference committed to bring at least three more colleagues to our next conference in 2020 which we hope will be hosted by Lagos Business School.
 I hope those who could not make it to Addis Ababa will be in Lagos.

 David B. Zoogah, PhD